toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

 ### Asset properties

-With `Asset Properties` it is possible to inject your assets into the front matter.
+The `assets.properties` section allows you to inject asset references into the front matter during pipeline execution.

 ```yaml
 assets: